madr1c/espressojs/README.md

   // Can be used to turn off cascading request handling globally "cascading": true,

+  // Resource that handles requests w/ empty paths
+  // Useful if someone requests your API root w/out a leading slash "rewriteEmpty": "/",

   // These options will be used later to
   // dynamically build URLs
   "hostname": "localhost",          // Name of the server